 In this approach, HyperTest builds contract tests for multiple services autonomously by monitoring actual flows from production traffic.

-Principally there are two modes i.e. record mode which records real world scenarios 24x7 and replay/test mode that then replays these scenarios to test the service with al external systems.
+Principally there are two modes i.e. record mode which records real world scenarios 24x7 and replay/test mode that then replays these scenarios to test the service with an external system, without actually making it live and running.

 The HyperTest SDK is placed directly above a service or SUT.
 It observes and documents all incoming requests for traffic that the service receives.
 This includes recording the entire sequence of steps that the SUT takes in order to generate a response.
 The incoming requests represent the paths users take, and HyperTest captures them exactly as they occur.